wirx6/QDiscord/readme.md

 ### Step 2: Link

-I'll start by showing an example of what I have to include in my .pro file on my machine to get the link working.
+I'll start by showing an example of what I have to include in the .pro file on my machine to get the link working.
 ```
 CONFIG += C++11
 INCLUDEPATH += "/home/user/git/QDiscord/QDiscord"